 Use these search results to create and curate high-quality content on the same topic, and target a similar audience.

 The content or blog post you create should be curated around each phase of your buyer’s journey.
 Since the goal of SaaS content marketing is to provide the target audience with valuable information, use your blog for the sales funnels.
-Help your customers understand why your product or services can be helpful at each stage.
+Help your customers understand why your product or services Click here to learn more about sales funnels.

 Usually, content marketers mainly create content to create awareness and generate traffic.
 But that is not the right approach.
 Content should be used in the entire marketing funnel.
 Like other SaaS companies, Troop Messenger also needs a full-funnel strategy for executing a thorough marketing plan.